Sheldon Pollock: The Death of Sanskrit (2001) and Rajiv Malhotra

 Pollock begins his 2001 paper The Death of Sanskrit by associating Sanskrit with Hindutva (Hindu identity politics), the Bharatiya Janata Party, and the Vishva Hindu Parishad.

-Pollock writes, "...most observers would agree that, in some crucial way, Sanskrit is dead", and postulates how Sanskrit might have reached such an impasse.
+Pollock writes, "in some crucial way, Sanskrit is dead", and postulates how Sanskrit might have reached such an impasse.
 Observing changes in the use of Sanskrit in 12th-century Kashmir, 16th-century Vijayanagara, and 17th-century Varanasi, Pollock argued that Sanskrit came to serve the purposes of "reinscription and restatement", while truly creative energies were directed elsewhere.
+He added that "what destroyed Sanskrit literary culture was a set of much longer-term cultural, social, and political changes".

-According to Indian-American Hindu revivalist author Rajiv Malhotra, Pollock devised a novel idea about the "literarization" of Sanskrit, wherein the language "gets endowed with certain structures that make it an elite language of power over the masses".
-Moreover, in his book The Battle for Sanskrit, Malhotra suggests that Pollock makes deliberate, Hinduphobic attempts to de-sanctify Sanskrit.
+According to Indian-American Hindu nationalist author Rajiv Malhotra, Pollock devised a novel idea about the "literarization" of Sanskrit, wherein the language "gets endowed with certain structures that make it an elite language of power over the masses".
+Moreover, in his book The Battle for Sanskrit, Malhotra suggests that Pollock makes deliberate, "Hinduphobic" attempts to de-sanctify Sanskrit.